Oil prices creep higher on tentative U.S.-China hopes

 Meanwhile, Abu Dhabi’s Supreme Petroleum Council on Monday approved the launch of a new pricing mechanism for Abu Dhabi National Oil Co’s flagship Murban crude.

-Additional reporting by Florence Tan in SINGAPORE; Editing by Louise Heavens and David Goodman
+Additional reporting by Florence Tan in SINGAPORE; Editing by David Goodman and Louise Heavens